Christina's Cucina

 Our full road trip plan was an Auckland to Auckland loop, however, this post covers a part of it (day 3 and 4 of 6 days).

-After leaving the incredible Waitomo Glowworm Caves on the north island of New Zealand, my husband and continued south, trying to avoid the rain which was forecast.
-We had no set itinerary due to the inclement weather, and each day would look at the radar map and go from there.
-This is the beauty of car rental and driving: spontaneity and going exactly where you want to go.
+After leaving the incredible Waitomo Glowworm Caves on the north island of New Zealand, my husband and I continued south, trying to avoid the rain which was forecast.
+We had no set itinerary due to the inclement weather, and each day we would look at the radar map and go from there.
+This is the beauty of car rental and taking a road trip: spontaneity and going exactly where you want to go.

 Our Route